AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 ![](assets/chlimage_1-13.png)

 The Dispatcher cache mirrors the repository node structure.
-Therefore, when page activations occur the resulting requests for invalditing the cached page require no URL or path translations.
+Therefore, when page activations occur the resulting requests for invalidating the cached page require no URL or path translations.

 ![](assets/chlimage_1-14.png)